 Phillip Wilkens connects people at Gooden.
 Across five properties, he and his team insure operational excellence and technological advancement for the organization.
 Phil is truly a remarkable reflection of Gooden.
 Several years ago, he began working in admissions, then moved to Accounts Receivable.
 Progressing even further, Phil created the IT department and has been instrumental in the design and implementation of Electronic Health Record, Client Relation Manager, and HL7 (Health Level-7) billing modules to improve experience of staff and clients.
 These days, Phillip is a leader who oversees the Continuous Quality Improvement program and insurance billing at Gooden.
 Because of...Read More

-Susan L. Johnson, leads the Center in its goal to provide funding that helps to make the Gooden Center one of the most affordable rehabilitation facilities in the area.
+Susan L. Johnson leads the Center in its goal to provide funding that helps to make the Gooden Center one of the most affordable rehabilitation facilities in the area.
 She brings years of experience in working with non-profit organizations.
-In 2011, she reinstated the Women’s Auxiliary, a group of supportive friends of the Center, whose goal is to raise funds to maintain the interior of the beautiful turn-of-the-20th Century craftsman house – the Bishop Gooden Home.
-Susan holds her BA degree in Music Education and did post graduate work in Christian Education; she has worked as an Education Director within...Read More
+Susan recognizes the value of giving to a long-lasting institution such as The Gooden Center.
+Such a gift is the return on an investment that has changed the lives of over 8500 men and their families since 1962.
+Susan holds her BA degree in Music Education and did post graduate work in Christian Education.
+In 1993 she founded a 50-voice non-profit...Read More

 “I found a great sponsor from the Gooden Center alumni, and we are vigorously working the 12 steps.
 Gooden Center is an anchor in my life – a vital part of my recovery.”